solidzone/mailmeteor-landing/_posts/2022-04-04-professional-email-address.md

 ---
 layout: blogpost
-title: 'How to create a professional email address?'
+title: 'How to create a professional email address? (with Google Workspace)'
 description: "It's time to say goodbye to your old-fashioned @hotmail.com email address and join the new world.
 Learn how to create a professional-looking email address."
 cta_title: Send professional emails in bulk with Mailmeteor
 canonical: https://mailmeteor.com/blog/professional-email-address